 Everything you need to know about the Duke of Edinburgh's private secretary and closest confidant who features in season 2 of The Crown.

 The Duke of Edinburgh is famed for his plain-speaking approach to life, so it’s fitting that Michael Parker, his closest confidant and for many years his private secretary, was also chairman of the Australian Plain English Society.

-Commander Parker was an Australian who served alongside the future husband of the Queen in the navy in World War Two and this shared experience bonded the pair together for life, until Parker’s death aged 81 in 2002.
+Commander Parker was an Australian who served alongside the future husband of the Queen in the Navy in World War Two and this shared experience bonded the pair for life, until Parker’s death aged 81 in 2002.